jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 and so we don't really care about the direction of edges.
 So yeah, when we add edges between sibling SECs, that's all they are.
 Edges.

+Ok, well I've implemented a rule that forces all members of a group to have the same `is_connected` attribute, which helps improve some things.
+I also had a go at improving the visualisation a bit.
+All the edges are undirected now, and it should show connections between siblings, where they exist.
+I also tried to make it so that nodes which are at the same depth in the BFS are at the same rank, but it seems like this might not be super easy with graphviz, at least not without modifying it heavily.
+That's ok though, since it is at least visualising things correctly with the correct clustering as-is.